Diversity and Representation are essential to creating a more equitable society

 If you’ll forgive the sadly necessary detour into book report territory—inclusion, as defined by the Merriam-Webster Dictionary, is “the act or practice of including and accommodating people who have historically been excluded (as because of their race, gender, sexuality, or ability),” among other, less relevant definitions.
 In the same vein, “diversity” refers to “the state of having people who are different races or who have different cultures in a group or organization.”

 These concepts are part and parcel of fostering representation in media campaigns.

-More importantly, however, is the effect that diverse media has on how people treat each other.
+More important, however, is the effect that diverse media has on how people treat each other.
 The way people see these characters on screen or in marketing can have lasting impacts on how they treat those groups of people, both good and bad.
 When representation is done right, it has the power to change people’s perceptions of each other.
 Parasocial Interactions, more commonly known as parasocial relationships, are the reason for this phenomenon.
 So, what’s the deal with parasocial relationships, and why are people talking about them more and more?

 Representation in media has real-world consequences